furby-tm/usd-qt/README.md

 # UsdQt

-### Qt components for building custom USD tools
+### Qt support for Pixar USD to allow authoring & plugin loading of GUI components

-#### Current Branch Compatibility
+#### Version Compatibility

-- master : USD 19.07
-     - Should be compatible with the post-19.07 USD dev branch up to and including [b6ccb4e5](https://github.com/PixarAnimationStudios/USD/commit/b6ccb4e543dea2ab4cd41b0fc162c5501ac9b103)
-- dev : USD 19.11+
+- release : (Work in Progress) USD 21.05+

 ## Project Goals

-The UI components that make up `usdview` are good reference for functionality, but they’re purpose-built for the application, and are implemented in ways that make them difficult to decouple from it.

-This project is meant to provide application components that can provide similar (as well as new) functionality, to allow for ad-hoc use in custom tools.
+This project is meant to provide support for the authoring of Qt GUI components in Universal Scene Description.
+Creating and building QtWidgets, storing Window state, and loading of custom application components for ad-hoc use in custom tools.

-Longer-term, we hope this project will grow to the point that it can be used to build a fully-functional `usdview` application.
+This project has been picked up to serve as the main GUI framework for the upcoming Digital Content Creation platform - **WINGG**.
+And will remain an open source project so that other software tools can make use of USD's GUI functionality, and GUI components can be shared and reused accross the USD landscape.

 ## Contents